codeexpress/respounder/README.md

 ### Flags

 ```
-$ ./respounder [-json] [-debug]
+$ ./respounder [-json] [-debug] [-computername anewcomputername! | -rcomputername | -rstring]

 Flags:
+  -computername string
+        Overrides the default computer name, requires at least 16 charcter hostname (default "aweirdcomputername")
+  -debug
+        Creates a debug.log file with a trace of the program
   -json
         Prints a JSON to STDOUT if a responder is detected on
         network.
 Other text is sent to STDERR
-  -debug
-        Creates a debug.log file with a trace of the program
   -help
         Displays this help
+  -rcomputername
+        Overrides the default computer name, with a random choice of words
+  -rstring
+        Overrides the default computer name, with a completely random string
 ```